 7 Best MLP Stocks to Buy Now: #4

 Magellan Midstream Partners engages in the transportation, storage and distribution of refined petroleum products and crude oil in the United States.
 The company boosted its quarterly dividend payout from $1.02 to $1.03 and has maintained this new rate for the whole of 2020.
 This new quarterly amount corresponds to a $4.12 annualized distribution and yields 9.0%, a rate likely to increase further if the company stays in line with its average annual dividend growth rate of 11% over the last 10 years.

 The company suffered a significant pullback in March which hit a second time in the summer months, during which MMP saw its stock price decline by more than 30%.
 In these final 3 months of the year, however, the company has bounced back growing 6.68%, 8.37%, and 10.03% in October, November, and December, respectively.

 7 Best MLP Stocks to Buy Now: #3

 Westlake Chemical Partners L.P.
 (NYSE:WLKP)

 Westlake owns and operates ethylene production facilities and related assets, which primarily convert ethane into ethylene, in the United States.
 In addition to ethylene, Westlake also sells ethylene co-products, including propylene, crude butadiene, pyrolysis gasoline and hydrogen.
-In Nov.
-2019, Westlake increased its quarterly dividend 1.5% over the previous period to $0.465, which corresponds to a $1.86 annual payout and a 7.6% yield.
+In December 2020, Westlake continued its quarterly dividend payout of $0.47 per share – a $1.88 annualized payout – and has grown its dividend 4.4% since last year.

 7 Best MLP Stocks to Buy Now: #2